rh0kzy/repost-remover/README.md

 ## How It Works

-1. **Login**: Securely logs into your TikTok account using Selenium WebDriver
+1. **Login**: Securely logs into your TikTok account using browser automation
+2. **Navigate**: Goes to your profile's "Reposts" tab
-2. **Video Collection**: Gathers all videos from your profile
+3. **Collect**: Gathers all reposted videos (videos you've shared from others)
-3. **Content Analysis**: Downloads and analyzes video thumbnails and metadata
-4. **Duplicate Detection**: Uses perceptual hashing to identify similar content
-5. **Smart Removal**: Keeps the oldest/most popular version and removes duplicates
+4. **Remove**: Uses TikTok's official "Remove repost" feature to clean them up
+5. **Report**: Provides detailed logging of what was removed

+## What Gets Removed vs. What Stays

+✅ **REMOVED (Reposts):**
+- Videos you've shared from other creators
+- Content with "repost" labels
+- Videos in your "Reposts" tab

+❌ **NEVER TOUCHED (Your Content):**
+- Your original videos
+- Videos you created and uploaded
+- Content in your main profile tab

 ## Safety Features